-Place in the oven and bake for six to eight hours, or until tomatoes are shriveled, but not dry and brittle.
-Check every couple of hours.
-(The tomatoes should still feel flexible when removed from the oven.)
+- Place in the oven and bake for six to eight to twelve hours—tomatoes should be shriveled, but not dry and brittle.
+The tomatoes should still feel flexible when removed from the oven.
 Remove tomatoes from the oven, and let cool completely before storing.
-Store in a glass jar or Ziploc.
+Store in a glass jar.
 Moisten with olive oil if tomatoes are too dry.
 The tomatoes will keep indefinitely.

 - For the bruschetta, preheat the oven to 400ºF.
 Slice the baguette into ¾-inch thick rounds, drizzle with olive oil and bake until golden, about 10 minutes.
 Remove from the oven and let cool.
 Top each baguette slice with a piece of mozzarella, a few oven-dried tomatoes and a few small leaves of basil.
 Serve.